In this pell-mell life, there are many shortcuts that are taken to make life easier. Like if other people like it, it must be good.

 Think of those long lines outside buildings that others mindlessly join.

-Think of those clothes you just have to have because everyone has them too.
+Those clothes you just have to have because everyone has them too.

-Think of that food that you just have to try because of raving and then particular annoying insistence.
+That food that you just have to try because of raving and then particular annoying insistence.

 The alternative of not following the siren call of the crowd is you might be lonely.
 Then again, as others tell me (and I agree), it isn’t generally a problem for me.
 I often (at least) appear to not care.
 So when randomly walking around one day, I felt a hankering for some ramen.
 Lucky for me, I then passed somewhere which in writing seemed to offer that.
 The internet crowd had been mobbing this eatery with mercilessly good reviews.